Introduction: The Search for Efficient Sequence Models

 6.2 Long-Context Applications

-- Time-series analysis with long historical dependencies.
+- Time-series analysis: Modeling financial, sensor, or climate data with extremely long historical dependencies.

 6.3 Resource Efficiency